- Improved Initial Block Download (IBD) Performance

 The next major planned release will be scheduled for approximately six months after the 0.14.0 release (but it will not be released until fully tested).

 If you are interested in contributing to Bitcoin Core, please see our contributing page and the document How to contribute code to Bitcoin Core.
-If you don’t know where to get started or have any other questions, please stop by either our IRC or Slack chatrooms and we’ll do our best to help you.
+If you don’t know where to get started or have any other questions, please stop by our IRC chatroom and we’ll do our best to help you.

 Hashes for verification